oneapi-src/level-zero-spec/scripts/core/INTRO.rst

 The API provides in-band ability to query the performance, power and health of accelerator resources.
 It also enables controlling the performance and power profile of these resources.
-Finally it provides access to maintanence facilities such as performing hardware diagnostics or updating firmwares.
+Finally, it provides access to maintenance facilities such as performing hardware diagnostics or updating firmware.

 API Specification
 =================